Microsoft/azure-docs.pt-pt/articles/active-directory/manage-apps/application-sign-in-problem-on-premises-application-proxy.md

 ---
-title: Problema ao entrar no aplicativo local usando o proxy de aplicativo do Azure AD | Microsoft Docs
+title: Problem signing in to on-premises app using Azure AD app proxy | Microsoft Docs
-description: Solucionar problemas comuns enfrentados quando você não consegue entrar em um aplicativo local integrado ao Azure AD usando o Azure Proxy de Aplicativo do AD
+description: Troubleshooting common issues faced when you are unable to sign in to an on-premises application integrated with Azure AD using the Azure AD Application Proxy
 services: active-directory
 documentationcenter: ''
 author: msmimart